Zola (DC Comics)

 Zola is a fictional DC Comics character, created by writer Brian Azzarello and artist Cliff Chiang.
 She first appeared in Wonder Woman (vol. 4) #1 (September 2011), and since then as played an integral part in the series.
 Zola is featured as a young woman carrying Zeus' child, thus entering dangerous situations, the first one being of Hera aiming to punish her for sleeping with her husband.
 Wonder Woman takes Zola under her protection and tries to fight off forces that might try to harm her or her baby.
+Zola was a ploy used by Athena to make herself a human to restore Zeus to the throne of Olympus by mating and giving birth to him as a human.
+She is a young woman and a mother to Zeke, a child of Zeus.